 So far, Wellbridge Books have revolved around the topics of pain management, mindfulness, stress reducing and advice for those, who wish to quit smoking.
-If you’d like to be their next author and you are qualified, take a look at the steps towards submitting your manuscript here.
+This book publisher is currently accepting submissions, so if you’d like to be their next author and you are qualified, take a look at the steps towards submitting your manuscript here.

 On the more educational end of the health books spectrum is Addicus, a publishing founded in 1994 and based in Omaha, Nebraska.
 Addicus specialise in non-fiction titles revolving around a growing selection of medical topics, self-help, as well as a unique series of both legal and spiritual guidance for divorcees.
 The books are meant to be, first and foremost, clear and informative for the average reader.
 Addicus has been praised for helping the authors, who mostly have a medical background and therefore a jargon rarely understood by unqualified audience, become more approachable and understood in their books.

 Addicus is currently open for submissions and seeking titles on various topics, focusing on health, self-help and psychology.
 Take a look at the Submission Guidelines to learn what to include in your query.